jaimenj/whats-going-on/README.md

-# What's going on for Wordpress, a simple WAF
+# What's going on for WordPress, a simple WAF

-What's going on for Wordpress is a simple Web Application Firewall for Wordpress.
+What's going on for WordPress is a simple Web Application Firewall for WordPress.

 ![Plugin image](https://raw.githubusercontent.com/jaimenj/whats-going-on/master/assets/screenshot-1.png)